smerckel/FastaChar/doc/installation.rst

 To install Python3, visit https://www.python.org/downloads/windows/
 and select the (latest) python3 version.
-(Do not select Python2 as this is not supported by *Fastachar*.)
+(Do not select Python2 as this is not supported by **Fastachar**.)
 When downloading the Python3 distribution, make sure you select the proper verion for your computer
 hardware:

-* Download Windows x86 executable installer for a **32** bit system
+* Download Windows x86 executable installer for a 32 bit system

-* Download Windows x86-64 executable installer for a **64** bit system.
+* Download Windows x86-64 executable installer for a 64 bit system.

-You can check from the *control panel/system* which version your computer is running on, when in doubt.
+You can check from the **control panel/system** which version your computer is running on, when in doubt.

-When, the file is downloaded, run it and follow the default installation (which includes *pip* and *tkinter*, which are both needed for successful operation of *Fastachar*).
+When, the file is downloaded, run it and follow the default installation (which includes pip and tkinter, which are both needed for successful operation of **Fastachar**).
 It is recommend however to check the box to add Python3 to the PATH environment variable.

-Once Python3 is installed, *Fastachar* can be installed using pip.
-This requires a dos prompt (go to *Start/search for programs* and enter *cmd*, which should give an entry to the dos-command line.
+Once Python3 is installed, **Fastachar** can be installed using pip.
+This requires a dos prompt (go to **Start/search for programs** and enter **cmd**, which should give an entry to the dos-command line.
 Type in the dos-prompt::

   pip3 install fastachar